neifors/first-api-python-FLASK/README.md

 1. Create a Flask API
    - You can choose what it does!
    - Your API should respond to at least one GET and one POST request
-   - Add at least one extension eg. a database connection or an email service
    - Follow documentation to add some tests using [pytest](https://pytest-flask.readthedocs.io/en/latest/features.html)
+   - Research and start implementation of at least one extension or additional feature eg. a database connection, an email service, deployment

 2. Prepare a short (3-5 minute) demonstration of your new API
     - Focus on demonstrating your API's functionality